-The five British values are Rule of Law, Individual Liberty, Mutual Respect, Tolerance of those of Different Faiths and Beliefs.
+The five British values are Democracy, Rule of Law, Individual Liberty, Mutual Respect, and Tolerance of those of Different Faiths and Beliefs.

-Teaching British values provides strengthened guidance on improving the spiritual, moral, social and cultural development of students to ensure that they leave school prepared for a life in modern Britain.
-The values underpin what it is to be a British citizen in a modern and diverse Britain and promotes moral and cultural understanding to celebrate the diversity of the UK.
+Teaching British Values strengthens the spiritual, moral, social and cultural development of our students to ensure that they leave school prepared for life in modern Britain.
+The values underpin what it is to be a British citizen in a modern and diverse Britain and promotes moral and cultural understanding to celebrate the diversity of the UK and the world.